 In addition, even if we were to obtain approval, regulatory authorities may approve any of our product candidates for fewer or more limited indications than we request, may not approve the price we intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate.
 Any of the foregoing scenarios could harm the commercial prospects for our product candidates.
 For example, we anticipate that if we were to obtain regulatory approval for TRC105 in some or all of the initial oncology indications we are pursuing, we or our partners such as NCI would still need to conduct additional Phase 3 clinical trials in order to obtain approval for additional indications and expand TRC105's market potential.
-In addition, we believe that TRC105 may be most effective as a treatment of solid tumors, such as angiosarcoma and GTN, both of which are tumors that express high levels of endoglin.
-We previously analyzed endoglin expression on archival tumor tissue across various sarcoma subtypes and did not find a correlation between endoglin expression and response to

-TRC105 treatment in sarcoma subtypes other than angiosarcoma.
-We believe that this analysis may have limited utility due to tumor heterogeneity, the long period of time between sampling and treatment, and the effects of tumor evolution resulting from prior treatment.
+In addition, we believe that TRC105 may be most effective as a treatment of solid tumors, such as angiosarcoma, which expresses high levels of endoglin.
+We previously analyzed endoglin expression on archival tumor tissue across various sarcoma subtypes and did not find a correlation between endoglin expression and response to TRC105 treatment, and the effects of tumor evolution resulting from prior treatment.
 If we are unable to establish a correlation between endoglin expression and response to TRC105 treatment in subsequent analyses or to identify additional tumor types that express endoglin, our ability to successfully identify target patient populations for future clinical development or to expand TRC105's market potential may be limited.

-We also expect to target specific patient populations with TR253 and TRC694 and expect to develop companion diagnostic tests in prostate cancer and myeloma, respectively, to improve selection of susceptible patients.
+We also expect to target specific patient populations with TR253 and TRC694 and expect to continue to develop companion diagnostic tests in prostate cancer and myeloma, respectively, to improve selection of susceptible patients.
 If we are unable to establish a companion diagnostic for either of these treatments, our ability to successfully identify target patient populations for future clinical development may be limited.